hsavit1/hsavit1.github.io/Index.md

     - Fourier Transforms
         - An easy to discribe FFTs [Link](https://www.quora.com/What-is-an-intuitive-way-of-explaining-how-the-Fourier-transform-works)
     - Category Theory, Lambda Calculus
+        - Why do we NEED Monads?
+[Link](http://stackoverflow.com/questions/28139259/why-do-we-need-monads)
-        - Haskell: What was the Curry Howard Isomorphism?
+        - What was the Curry Howard Isomorphism?
 [Link](https://en.wikibooks.org/wiki/Haskell/The_Curry%E2%80%93Howard_isomorphism), [Link2](http://stackoverflow.com/questions/10212660/curry-howard-isomorphism)
         - What is a functor?
 Cateory theory and the concept of adjointeness [Link](http://www.math.uchicago.edu/~may/VIGRE/VIGRE2008/REUPapers/Terry.pdf)
         - What's the difference between a function and a functor?
 [Link](https://www.quora.com/What-is-the-difference-between-a-function-and-a-functor)
         - What is a Category?
 [Link](https://www.quora.com/What-is-a-category-1)